KR4 – 19 x 75 x 300 mm ….. 44 Pcs / Sqm

 When we discovered an abundance of terracotta going into landfill, we realised this could be upcycled into beautiful flooring.
 We started with the warm terracotta roof tiles in Poland.

 We discovered that simple jet-washing would not clean off the years of soot and dirt that had collected on these tiles from coal and wood fires.
 This led us to sand-blasting the tiles and then cutting them, removing the nib and developing 3 tiles that have become quite synonymous with terracotta flooring.
-Above is our long thin terracotta tile which looks great in a herringbone pattern.
+Above is our long thin terracotta tile which looks great in a herringbone pattern and has that beautiful warmth to it.
 We also have this in a lighter colour – KY4

 A few years later, we were approached by a company in Serbia and discovered that they too were looking to market products similar though not identical to our own.
 Being of a southern, warmer European climate, they had access to many lighter products than we had been finding in northern Europe.

-The same process was adapted to these lighter tiles and thus our product range was expanded.
+The same process was adapted to these lighter terracotta tiles and thus our product range was expanded.